coolcarly/coolcarly.github.io/docs/life/events/2023/zayne-bday-1.md

 -----------------------------------------------------------------------

-On 24 June 2023, I landed in Sydney after 3 weeks in the U.S. for travel ([[USA 2023]]) and a work conference [[Fpi15 conference]].
+On 24 June 2023, I landed in Sydney after 3 weeks in the [U.S. for travel](/docs/life/trips/usa.md) and a work conference [Fpi15 conference](/docs/phd/conferences/fpi15-conference.md).
 Straight from the airport, Nick and I headed to mum's house to get ready for Zayne's baptism at Denim Court Anglican Church.
 We arrived at mum's by 8.30 am and I was ready to go within the hour.
 ![my siblings and I with baby Zayne](pictures/zaynesbday2.png) *Img caption.* My siblings and I with Baby Zayne.